-Here in Cincinnati we have Med-Peds graduates in almost any capacity that you can think of.
+Here in Cincinnati we have Med-Peds graduates in almost any professional capacity.
 This offers us the ability to connect our Med-Peds residents with mentor support for any career interest that they may have.
-The goal of our Mentor Advisor Program is to increase personal and career mentorship opportunities for our Med-Peds residents.
-In this program, a resident is paired up with a Med-Peds faculty member who they are able to meet with periodically.
+The goal of our Mentor Advisor Program is to increase personal and career mentorship opportunities for our residents.
+In this program, a resident is paired with a Med-Peds faculty member who they are able to meet with periodically.
 The mentor is available to check in personally and professionally, help advise on challenges of residency (having gone through it themselves) and provide support to help you thrive in our program.

 We have a dedicated 5th year Med-Peds chief resident who is responsible for helping coordinate your needs and schedule between the categorical programs.
 This extra position allows us to support our residents on a more personal level and make sure that their needs and goals are being met during residency.
-The chief provides support to residents in numerous ways: helping coordinate your clinic schedule, creating your block schedule base on your personal goals, and coaching interns.
+The chief provides support to residents in numerous ways: helping coordinate your clinic schedules, creating your block schedule based on your personal goals, and coaching the intern class.

 Major Transitions During Residency